-7. Conclusion
+Conclusion

-Ultrasonic-assisted oil recovery (UA-EOR) represents a significant breakthrough in the field of enhanced oil recovery (EOR) technologies.
+Ultrasonic-assisted oil recovery (UA-EOR) represents a significant breakthrough in enhanced oil recovery (EOR) technologies.
 By leveraging high-frequency sound waves, this innovative approach addresses key challenges such as low recovery efficiency, reservoir heterogeneity, and the environmental impact of conventional methods.
-Its ability to reduce interfacial tension, enhance fluid mobility, and improve reservoir permeability positions UA-EOR as a versatile and effective tool for optimizing hydrocarbon production in a wide range of reservoir conditions.
+Its ability to reduce interfacial tension, enhance fluid mobility, and improve reservoir permeability positions UA-EOR as a versatile and effective tool for optimizing hydrocarbon production in various reservoir conditions.

 Moreover, UA-EOR stands out as an environmentally friendly alternative to traditional techniques like hydraulic fracturing and acidizing, as it minimizes chemical usage and reduces the risks associated with reservoir damage.
-Its adaptability across primary, secondary, and tertiary recovery stages further enhances its applicability, making it a valuable addition to the oil and gas industry's sustainability efforts.
+Its adaptability across primary, secondary, and tertiary recovery stages further enhances its applicability, making it valuable to the oil and gas industry's sustainability efforts.